Gauss sums and the maximum cliques in generalized Paley graphs of square order: Introduction

 \begin{thm} Let $d$ be a positive integer greater than $1$.
 Let $q \equiv 1 \pmod {2d}$ be an even power of a prime $p$.
 Then $\omega\big(GP(q,d)\big)=\sqrt{q}$ if and only if $d \mid (\sqrt{q}+1)$.
 In particular, if $d \nmid (\sqrt{q}+1)$, then $\omega\big(GP(q,d)\big) \leq \sqrt{q}-1$. \end{thm}

-Note that this main result strengthens the result by Broere-D\"oman-Ridley (Theorem \ref{t4}), as we give a necessary and sufficient condition for the trivial upper bound to attain.
-This main result also refines the result by Schneider-Silva (Theorem \ref{tss}), since it removes the assumption on the chromatic number.
+Theorem \ref{main}, which will be proved in Section \ref{proof}, strengthens the previous related results by Broere-D\"oman-Ridley and Schneider-Silva; see Theorem \ref{t4} and Theorem \ref{tss}.
 Note that if $d \nmid (\sqrt{q}+1)$, we managed to get a non-trivial upper bound on the clique number.
 We will see in Section \ref{prev} that even improving the trivial upper bound by 1 is very difficult, especially if $q$ is a square.
-The point is that if $q$ is a square, then $\F_{\sqrt{q}}$ may form a maximum clique and consequently the trivial upper bound attains.
-Thus, any attempt to improve the trivial upper bound must be able to recognize the subfield structure, which is in general challenging.
-Our main result serves as an example to overcome this subfield obstruction.
-We will discuss the key ingredients to prove Theorem \ref{main} in the next section.